Bluspur/Bootcamp_ATM/Planning/Mock Terminal Usage.md

 	-  ___NOTE: Input characters are NOT case-sensitive and if the user puts in an invalid command, then the prompt should repeat___
 - `registration`
 	-  Please enter a Username: `userinput`
-		-  ___NOTE: If the user-input is an invalid username (too short, illegal characters etc) then an error message will appear and the prompt will repeat.___
+		-  ___NOTE: If the user-input is an invalid username (too short, illegal characters etc.) then an error message will appear and the prompt will repeat.___
 	-  Please enter a Password: `userinput`
-		-  ___NOTE: If the user-input is an invalid password (too short, illegal characters etc) then an error message will appear and the prompt will repeat.___
+		-  ___NOTE: If the user-input is an invalid password (too short, illegal characters etc.) then an error message will appear and the prompt will repeat.___
 	- Registration Succeeded/Failed.
 		- ___NOTE: At this point registration might fail if a user with the given username already exists.
 In the case of failure, we return to the login or register prompt.
 If it is successful, then we log that user in and move on to the next stage.___
 - `login`
 	-  Please enter a Username: `userinput`
-		-  ___NOTE: If the user-input is an invalid username (too short, illegal characters etc) then an error message will appear and the prompt will repeat.___
+		-  ___NOTE: If the user-input is an invalid username (too short, illegal characters etc.) then an error message will appear and the prompt will repeat.___
 	-  Please enter a Password: `userinput`
-		-  ___NOTE: If the user-input is an invalid password (too short, illegal characters etc) then an error message will appear and the prompt will repeat.___
+		-  ___NOTE: If the user-input is an invalid password (too short, illegal characters etc.) then an error message will appear and the prompt will repeat.___
 	- Login Succeeded/Failed.
 		- ___NOTE: Login might fail for a couple of reasons: the user might not exist or the password might be incorrect.
 In either case, we want to return to the login/register prompt.___
 - Welcome `username`!